Last Updated on July 24, 2022 by Andrew Shih

 What I do not like about Fiverr

 Fiverr sellers can be mixed quality

 Any Fiverr seller can create a gig, start selling, and bid on your project.
-While there are reviews and seller levels, it will still take some effort to pick the best seller for the job.
+While there are reviews and seller levels, picking the best seller for the job will still take some effort.
 There are tricks and tips that I share below on how I spot and filter out poor candidates more quickly.

 Sensitive words can get your comment held for review

-Certain keywords will raise the alarm to Fiverr when you communicate with the seller.
-Words such as Upwork, email, money, or pay could result in your comment put on hold for review by Fiverr.
+Certain keywords will alarm Fiverr when you communicate with the seller.
+Words such as Upwork, email, money, or pay could result in your comment being put on hold for review by Fiverr.
 Fiverr wants to make sure the communication does not violate Fiverr’s term of service and make sure you are not trying to do business deals outside of Fiverr.

 Only communicate on Fiverr

 It’s a violation to ask for each other’s email addresses because Fiverr wants all the communication and transactions done on Fiverr.
 It can be annoying sometimes when your comment is put on hold because it contains some sensitive words, even though you are not trying to violate the term of service.